makefile-inc/common/README.md

   - `$(2)` - binary argument for consume current binary version.
   - `$(3)` - target binary version, that will grep from version call.

-  When def called with shell, prepared script retuns none-zero code if binary not installed or not have target version.
+  When def called with shell, prepared script returns none-zero code if binary not installed or not have target version.

   Example: